je-marco/projects_chem_engg/README.md

 # Portfolio Projects

 ---

-## TO DO: EXCEL | STATISTICAL ANALYSIS OF EXPERIMENTAL DATA
-**Objective:** Perform statistical analysis on chemical experimental data.
-**Data:** Experimental measurements, uncertainties.
-**Analysis:** Use Excel for regression analysis, t-tests, ANOVA, and to calculate mean, standard deviation, and confidence intervals.
-Visualize data with scatter plots and error bars.
----

 ## **IBM COGNOS ANALYTICS | DATA VISUALIZATION**
 MONITORING OF BOTTLE MANUFACTURING PROCESS
 - [X] Created a data module and an interactive dashboard to effectively monitor the bottle manufacturing process of a fictional industrial manufacturing.